Chapter 22: Skipjack Tuna Fishery

 Western and central Pacific Ocean skipjack tuna (Katsuwonus pelamis)

 Historically, effort in the ESTF has been very low.
-Catch has only been registered once in the past 13 years, with 44 t caught in 2005–06.
+Catch has only been registered once in the past 15 years, with 44 t caught in 2005–06.

 Stock status determination

-The results of the assessment indicate that the spawning biomass is relatively high and above the WCPFC limit reference point of 20% of the spawning biomass predicted to occur in the absence of fishing.
+The results of the assessment indicate that the spawning biomass is above the limit reference point of 20% of the spawning biomass predicted to occur in the absence of fishing.
 As a result, the stock is classified as not overfished.
 The current level of fishing mortality is also below the level required to achieve MSY, so the stock is classified as not subject to overfishing.

 Key economic trends